VeryGoodOpenSource/dart_frog/packages/dart_frog_lint/README.md

 // routes/my_middleware.dart
 // The file must contain a valid top-level "middleware" function

-// A "middleware" function is present, but the return value or parameters are incorrrect void middleware() {}
+// A "middleware" function is present, but the return value or parameters are incorrect void middleware() {}
 ```